dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 Ref:  Mahmoud M, Gobet N, Cruz-Dávalos DI, Mounier N, Dessimoz C, Sedlazeck FJ.
 Structural variant calling: The long and the short of it.
 Genome Biology.
 2019 Nov 20;20(1):246.
 |

-Test Input data for the workshop can be downloaded from the following link and they are available on farm on
+Test input data for the workshop is available on farm at:
 ```
 /home/mshokrof/workshop_12Jan_2023_data/
 ```

-The following table describes the downloaded files
+The following table describes the test input file:

 | file        |  Description  |
 |:-------------:|:-------------|
 | ARS-UCD1.2_Btau5.0.1Y.25.fa | Chromosome 25 from ARS-UCD1.2 genome|